DAMAC Properties Unveils DAMAC Islands: An Invitation to a New Way of Life

 As part of its marketing efforts and to connect with customers, DAMAC also roped in globally acclaimed celebrities and influencers for the launch, including Bollywood megastar Amitabh Bachchan, Bollywood superstars Ranveer Singh, Sara Ali Khan, acclaimed two times boxing champion Amir Khan, English professional football coach John Terry, Lebanese actress Nadine Njeim amongst others.

 Hussain Sajwani, Founder and Chairman of DAMAC Properties, said: "DAMAC Islands represents much more than a development; it is an invitation to experience an entirely new way of living that brings together luxury and wellness.
-This project embodies our vision of creating spaces where residents can find both escape and connection—an oasis that feels exclusive and warm.
-DAMAC Islands is a landmark of our commitment to innovation and our belief in Dubai as the ultimate destination for transformative, world-class living."
+This project embodies our vision of creating spaces where residents can find both escape and connection—an oasis that feels exclusive and warm."

-DAMAC Islands takes inspiration from some of the world's most sought-after island destinations, and will feature six clusters including the Maldives, Bora Bora, Seychelles, Hawaii, Bali, and Fiji.
-Masterfully blending the relaxed island aesthetic with modern splendour, the community aims at creating an oasis where indoor luxury will be harmonised with outdoor paradise, allowing residents to experience both worlds without leaving Dubai.

 DAMAC Islands will offer a range of luxury villas and trendy townhouses, each designed with spacious layouts and breathtaking views.
 Property options include luxury Villas starting at AED 6.3 million for 6-bedroom layouts and AED 18.5 million for 7-bedroom layouts.
 Its townhouses category will include units selling for AED 2.25 million for 4-bedroom units and AED 3.1 million for 5-bedroom units.

-DAMAC is offering an attractive 75/25 payment plan, with 75% payable during construction and 25% upon completion, making DAMAC Islands a compelling choice for families and investors seeking lifetime value in one of Dubai's most promising master communities.
+DAMAC is offering an attractive 75/25 payment plan, with 75% payable during construction and 25% upon completion.

-DAMAC Properties has significantly expanded its community development portfolio with the launch of Suncity and Riverside earlier this year, adding to its established communities of DAMAC Hills and DAMAC Hills 2, as well as the upcoming DAMAC Lagoons.
-Since its founding in 2002, DAMAC has launched over 75 towers and continues its dedicated growth, offering diverse living spaces and investment opportunities for discerning clients.

 Photo: https://mma.prnewswire.com/media/2563346/Damac_Properties.jpg